Best Sales Techniques: Selling Is Neither About Relationships Nor Features And Benefits 🥦

 - Get to the point

-Consumers are bombarded with sales all of the time, and as a result, they can see through the fluff.
+Consumers bombarded with sales all of the time; and as a result, they see through the fluff.
 The value you are offering is only worthwhile if it is meaningful.
 Wasting people’s time (and your own) is futile, be efficient and direct with how you can help someone.
 If your customer has questions, answer them.
 Don’t be vague, and only stick to the facts.

 - It’s about them, not you

 The buyer journey is the only one that matters, and the best sales techniques you can use are tailored around it.
 The buyer decision process should be your bible with all strategies working around it.

 If you can’t help your customer solve the problem, then bow out.
 It’s a simple idea that will save a lot of headaches down the track when your customer realises that your solution was not the best option.
 Negative word-of-mouth travels fast.

 Value-based selling is a form of relationship selling, just not the actual thing.
 People will continue to buy from businesses they like and trust.
 The difference now is that the relationships need to be value-based.
 Therefore this requires a little more research on the seller’s side to understand the needs of the customer.
 For an existing relationship, quantify the value you have already provided.